Leaf & Brush Collection

-In the fall, the City of Loveland also offers a leaf pick-up program.
-You may notice that your leaves have not all fallen before the leaf pick-up date comes.
+In the fall, the city offers both a leaf pick-up program.
+You may notice that your leaves have not all fallen before your neighborhood's collection date comes.
 This is because our number of staff and trucks is limited, and there are many neighborhoods to reach before the first snowfall.
 We do our best to go back to neighborhoods one additional pass to pick up remaining leaves within the two weeks the city crew conducts the fall brush pick-up.

-The 2020 spring brush pickup program will begin on Monday, March 23.
-Brush must be placed at the curb no later than Sunday night, March 17.
+The 2024 spring brush pickup program will begin on Monday, March 18.
+Brush must be placed in the grass near the roadside no later than Sunday night, March 17.
 Public Works will collect brush for approximately two weeks.

 The following are guidelines established for the brush pick-up program:

 - Brush must be placed in the grass behind the curb or edge of roadway.
 Do not place brush in the roadway, gutter, ditches, or on sidewalks.

 - Please remove basketball hoops from sidewalks, cul-de-sacs, the end of your driveway, etc. In many neighborhoods, basketball hoops make it difficult for crews to navigate the route and make turns.

 - Limbs cannot exceed 10 inches in diameter at the cut section.

 - Limbs should be placed with the cut section facing the street and all limbs should be facing the same direction.
 This makes it easier and faster to handle.

 - No leaves, pine needles, grass clippings, bamboo, ornamental grass, or other yard waste will be collected.
 These items clog or bind up the chipper.